tips & tricks for saving money & eating well while traveling

-i get a lot of emails from you guys about traveling. understandably so! it can be really difficult to navigate traveling while trying to maintain a balanced diet. as i’m mentioned in the past, i absolutely love to indulge in the local fare of the places that i visit, but when i’m staying somewhere for a week+, i find i get tired of eating every money out. not only does it generally mean much heavier fare, but it ends up costing a lot of money!
+i get a lot of emails from you guys about traveling. understandably so! it can be really difficult to navigate traveling while trying to maintain a balanced diet. as i’m mentioned in the past, i absolutely love to partake in the local fare of the places that i visit, but when i’m staying somewhere for a week+, i find i get tired of eating every meal out. not to mention that it ends up costing a lot of money!

-that said, as part of my promise to include more travel posts on the blog, i thought it would be helpful to share how i save a little money and ensure i have balanced meal options on hand, no matter where i’m traveling to.
+that said, i thought it would be helpful to share how i save a little money and ensure i have balanced meal options on hand, no matter where i’m traveling to.

-if i know i’m traveling for a week+, i always make sure i book a room with at least a mini fridge. this way i can keep the perishable items on hand without them spoiling. most hotel rooms always have coffee cups which you can mix yogurt in or have cereal out of (if not in the room, then in the lobby). if they don’t, many are willing to accommodate you by providing you a bowl from the kitchen to use. i’ve also purchased disposable bowls and utensils which you can find at any grocery store.
+if i know i’m traveling for a week+, i try to book a room with at least a mini fridge. this way i can keep the perishable items on hand without them spoiling. most hotel rooms always have coffee cups which you can mix yogurt in or have cereal out of (if not in the room, then in the lobby). if they don’t, many are willing to accommodate you by providing you a bowl from the kitchen to use. i’ve also purchased disposable bowls and utensils which you can find at any grocery store.

 breakfast items: greek yogurt, whole grain cereal/granola, shelf-stable milk, fruit (apples, oranges, pears), individual pb packets, whole grain mini bagels or bread, whipped cream cheese